Somaur/callgraph/README.md

 4. Click the gear icon and select "Install Plugin from Disk..."
 5. Select the downloaded ZIP file
 6. Restart IntelliJ IDEA when prompted

-## Usage

-1. Open a Java project in IntelliJ IDEA
-2. Navigate to a Java method in the editor
-3. The call graph tool window will appear at the bottom of the IDE
-4. The graph will automatically update as you navigate between methods
-5. Click on nodes in the graph to navigate to the corresponding method
-6. Hover over edges to see the line number where the call occurs

-### Keyboard Shortcuts

-- Use standard navigation to move between methods, the graph will update accordingly

 ## Architecture